 Remember, ArtPrize plays no role in assigning Artists to Venues.
 Instead, you are expected to review requests from Artists and decide which Artwork to display within your Venue.
-This process of selecting Artists and curating exhibits is managed through the Connections tool on your artprize.org Dashboard and involves just four steps.
+This process of selecting Artists and curating exhibits is managed through the Connections tool on your artprize.org Account and involves just four steps.

 - Check for Requests.
 Registered Artists will begin to browse artprize.org for available Venues right away to find the perfect spot for their Artwork.
 As soon as the Connections Period opens, they can request to connect with you if they think your space would be a good fit.
-When Artists request to connect with you, they’ll be listed under “Requested” in the “My Connections” area of your Dashboard.
+When Artists request to connect with you, they’ll be listed under “Requested” in the “My Connections” area of your Account.
 You can also request to connect with Artists if you have a specific vision for your exhibition and see a particular Artwork you believe would work well in your space.

 - Confirm Interest.
 Review the Artists in your “Incoming Connection Requests” list.
 When you find ones you like, click “Yes” to confirm that you’re interested in hosting their Artwork at your Venue.
-Once you do this, they move from“Requested” to “Pending” in the “My Connections” area of your Dashboard and they receive an e-mail notification.
+Once you do this, they move from“Requested” to “Pending” in the “My Connections” area of your Account and they receive an e-mail notification.
 Similarly, you’ll receive a notification if an Artist you’ve requested to connect with confirms interest.

 - Discuss Details.
 When both you and the Artist confirm mutual interest in working together, send them an e-mail or give them a call to discuss the details of exhibiting their Artwork.
 Make sure you agree on specifics (where the Artwork will be installed, when it will arrive, who installs it, etc.).
 At this point, you’ll need to draft a Hosting Agreement and provide it to the Artist to sign and return.